FAQs

 • The person has a closely related developmental disability.
 A “closely related developmental disability” means having functional limitations in both general learning (such as IQ) and in adaptive skills (such as in recreation, work, independent living, self-direction, or self-care).
 However, persons whose functional limitations are based solely on a physical, behavioral, or emotional disability, or a specific learning or sensory disability, are not eligible to participate as Special Olympics athletes, but may be eligible to volunteer for Special Olympics as partners in Unified Sports®, if they otherwise meet the separate eligibility requirements for participation in Unified Sports set forth in the Sports Rules.

 While some participants also have a physical disability, the primary criterion for inclusion in Special Olympics is an intellectual disability.
+People who don’t have intellectual disabilities but do have conditions like specific learning difficulties, mental health issues, or physical/sensory conditions aren’t eligible to compete in Special Olympics.
+However, they may be eligible to volunteer.

 What is an intellectual disability?

-According to the American Association of Intellectual and Developmental Disabilities (AAIDD), an individual is considered to have an intellectual disability based on the following three criteria:
+According to the American Association of Intellectual and Developmental Disabilities (AAIDD), an individual is considered to have an intellectual disability based on the following criteria:

-3. The condition manifests itself before the age of 18
+5. The condition manifests itself before the age of 18

 Is a person with a physical disability eligible to participate in Special Olympics?